 Dialog FIR Decimation

 Polyphase thinning with FIR filter.
-FIR filter coefficients are set in the input field.
+The FIR filter coefficients are set in the input field.

 Description

-The Dialog FIR Decimation block performs efficient polyphase thinning using an integer downsampling factor on the first measurement.
+Block Dialog FIR Decimation performs efficient polyphase decimation using an integer sampling rate reduction factor according to the first measurement.

-Conceptually, the FIR decimator (as shown in the schematic) consists of a smoothing FIR filter followed by downsampling.
+Conceptually, the FIR decimator (as shown in the diagram) consists of a smoothing FIR filter, followed by a decrease in the sampling frequency.

-The FIR filter filters the data in each channel of the input signal with a direct-form FIR filter.
-The following downsampling reduces the samples of each channel of filtered data by taking each -th sample and discarding samples that follow it, where is the value of the decimation factor, which is set in the Decimation factor parameter.
-The resulting discrete-time signal has a sampling frequency reduced by a factor of compared to the original one.
+The FIR filter filters the data in each channel of the input signal using a direct-form FIR filter.
+The subsequent lowering of the sampling frequency reduces the samples of each channel of filtered data, taking each -Counting down and discarding the counts that follow it, where — this is the value of the decimation coefficient, which is set in the Decimation factor parameter.
+The resulting discrete-time signal has a sampling frequency reduced by times compared to the original one.

-Note that the actual block algorithm implements the polyphase structure of a direct-form FIR filter, which is effectively equivalent to the combined system shown in the diagram.
-See Algorithms for more details.
+Note that the actual block algorithm implements a polyphase structure of a direct-form FIR filter, which is the effective equivalent of the combined system shown in the diagram.
+For more information, see Algorithms.

 Ports